Pseudo-likelihood-based $M$-estimation of random graphs with dependent edges and parameter vectors of increasing dimension: Probabilistic framework

 \subsection{Model 2: generalized $\beta$-model with dependent edges}

-We introduce a generalization of the $\beta$-model, which captures heterogeneity in the propensities of nodes to form edges along with dependence among edges induced by brokerage in networks.
-Brokerage can influence economic and political outcomes of interest and has therefore been studied by economists, political scientists, and other network scientists since at least the 1980s \citep[e.g.,][]{GoFe89,Bu92}.
-An example of brokerage is given by faculty members of universities with appointments in both computer science and statistics, who can facilitate collaborations among faculty members in computer science and faculty members in statistics.
-In other words, faculty members with appointments in multiple departments can facilitate interdisciplinary research.
+We introduce a generalization of the $\beta$-model, which captures dependence among edges induced by brokerage in networks, in addition to heterogeneity in the propensities of nodes to form edges.
+Brokerage can influence economic and political outcomes of interest and has therefore been studied by economists, political scientists, and other network scientists since at least the 1980s.
+An example of brokerage is given by faculty members of universities with appointments in both computer science and statistics, who can facilitate collaborations between faculty members in computer science and faculty members in statistics and can hence facilitate interdisciplinary research.

-To capture dependence among edges induced by brokerage in networks, consider a finite population of nodes $\mN$ consisting of $K \geq 2$ known subpopulations $\mA_1, \ldots, \mA_K$, which may overlap in the sense that the intersections of the subpopulations are non-empty.
+To capture dependence among edges induced by brokerage in networks, consider a finite population of nodes $\mN$ consisting of $K \geq 2$ known subpopulations $\mA_1, \ldots, \mA_K$, which may overlap in the sense that the intersections of subpopulations are non-empty.
 As a consequence, nodes may belong to multiple subpopulations: e.g., faculty members of universities may have appointments in multiple departments, which implies that the faculties of departments overlap.
-Subpopulation structure is inherent to many real-world networks, in part because people tend to build communities, and in part because organizations tend to divide large bodies of people into small bodies of people (e.g., divisions, subdivisions). \hide{ Network data with subpopulation structure are known as multilevel network data \citep{multilevelnetwork}, and multilevel network data are popular in applications. }
+Subpopulation structure is inherent to many real-world networks, in part because people tend to build communities, and in part because organizations tend to divide large bodies of people into small bodies of people (e.g., divisions, subdivisions).
+It is worth noting that we focus on known subpopulations that can overlap, in contrast to the literature on stochastic block models \citep{BiCh09}.
+In applications, it is often possible to observe subpopulation structure: e.g., the appointments of faculty members can be determined by scraping the websites of universities.